It really depends on where you are travelling from?

 There are few must see places in Kyoto and they are quite far apart, so taking the train is a very good idea.

-Go see Kinkakuji and Gion for sightseeing and Shijo dori for restaurants. almost 5 years agoAnswered by John Bardos - JetSetCitizen.com via WorldNomads.com
+Go see Kinkakuji and Gion for sightseeing and Shijo dori for restaurants. about 7 years agoAnswered by John Bardos - JetSetCitizen.com via WorldNomads.com